New Moon on

 Moon before ascending node

-12 days after descending node on 19 April 2003 at 00:24 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 3 May 2003 at 02:17 in ♉ Taurus.
+12 days after descending node on 19 April 2003 at 00:24 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 3 May 2003 at 02:17 in ♉ Taurus.

 Moon before northern standstill

-9 days since the previous standstill on 21 April 2003 at 17:59 in ♑ Capricorn when the Moon has reached South declination of ∠-26.442°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠26.496° at the point of next northern standstill on 6 May 2003 at 09:48 in ♋ Cancer.
+9 days since the last southern standstill on 21 April 2003 at 17:59 in ♑ Capricorn when the Moon has reached South declination of ∠-26.442° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠26.496° at the point of next northern standstill on 6 May 2003 at 09:48 in ♋ Cancer.

 Sun-Moon-Earth syzygy